jankammerath/AzFuncGolang/README.md

 ## No arm64 support

 While AWS allows deploying Lambda functions compiled for `arm64` which will use Amazon's Graviton2 cpus, Azure does not support `arm64`.
-All Azure functions need to be compiled for `x86_64` or `amd64` as it is defined the GOARCH.
+All Azure functions need to be compiled for `x86_64`, or `amd64` as it is defined the `GOARCH` variable.
 Hence, this boilerplate has two different scripts.
-The **Azure Function Tools** do not use containers and hence require the binary to be compiled for Apple Silicon to run locally on Mac.
+The **Azure Function Tools** do not use containers and thus also require the binary to be compiled for Apple Silicon to run locally on Mac.

 ## Local invokation